violinadoley/SocialSight/README.md

-❤ Thanks for Checking Out Our Project! ❤
+Thanks for Checking Out Our Project :)